 - Choosing and committing to delivery of the highest-priority items found in the product backlog;

-- Ensuring requirements are addressed through use of user stories, processes or mechanisms to validate the successful delivery of the requirements;
+- Ensuring requirements are addressed through the use of user stories, processes or mechanisms to validate the successful delivery of the requirements;

 - Helping to identify obstacles for the Scrum Master;